How Kaptrix Works

 Every output can be walked backwards to its source.

-When an LP, an investment committee, or a legal team asks how did you arrive at this view, the answer needs to be traceable.
+When a partner, a board, or a legal team asks how did you arrive at this view, the answer needs to be traceable.

 • Every score traces to its sub-criteria and the rationale behind them.